 - Many punters prefer to back outsiders at odds upwards of 20/1 in big runner handicaps to give themselves a bigger potential return for their stake.

 - You can bet on a virtual horse race in exactly the same way you would on a real one.
 Win, each-way, forecast and tricast markets are available to bettors.

-- All major UK bookmakers offer betting on virtual horse racing on their websites and in shops for those which have a retail presence.
+- Some Australian bookmakers offer betting on virtual horse racing on their websites and in shops for those which have a retail presence.

 Virtual Horse Racing Results

 Results from all virtual horse racing meetings are readily available online.
 That means you can place a bet and you don’t need to watch the race as you can check if you are a winner later that day.

 Forecast and tricast dividends are included on the results page of a race and like real horse racing, these are declared for a £1 stake.

 Each bookmaker has its own exclusive horse racing content.
 For example, Coral virtual racing results, Ladbrokes virtual horse racing results and William Hill virtual horse racing results can be found on their respective sites.